Today's Friday • 8 mins read

 Research has shown that psychopaths have reduced activity in brain regions associated with empathy, such as the anterior cingulate cortex and the insula.

-Studies have also shown that psychopaths are able to turn their empathy on and off at will.
-This ability to switch empathy on and off may explain why psychopaths can be charming and manipulative one moment and callous and cruel the next.
+Studies have also shown that psychopaths can turn their empathy on and off at will.
+This ability to switch empathy on and off may explain why psychopaths can be charming and manipulative one moment and callous to cruel the next.

 Overall, while psychopaths may have extreme difficulty feeling empathy, they are not completely devoid of this emotion.